ZETA Long Put Strategy

 What is a long put on ZETA?

 A long put on ZETA is the long put strategy applied to ZETA (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With ZETA stock trading near $19.66, the strikes shown on this page are snapped to the nearest listed ZETA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ZETA stock at $29.23 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ZETA chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ZETA long put max profit and max loss calculated?